apache/yunikorn-site/README.md

 ## Add / Update documents

-The new site is based on [docusaurus](https://v2.docusaurus.io/docs/docs-introduction), please go ahead with that.
+The website is built based on [docusaurus-v2](https://v2.docusaurus.io/docs/docs-introduction).

 ## Release a new version